AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 # Software
 The [software](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/tree/main/AlexaAlarmSystem) is created to be used within the Arduino IDE (tested with version 1.8.15).
 For the ESP32-CAM, the ESP32 board support has to be installed in the IDE (version 1.0.6 is tested).
 To install the board add "https://dl.espressif.com/dl/package_esp32_index.json" to "Menue: File -> Preferences -> Additional Boards Manager URLs".

+A nice 3D print housing can be found [here](https://www.thingiverse.com/thing:4029564) at Thingiverse.

 In the IDE you have to select:
 - Board: ESP32 Wrover Module
 - Partition scheme: Default 4MB with spiffs...